Skip to Main

 Animal Research Study Coordinator

-Paige Neumann attended Texas A&M University (Whoop!) and graduated with a B.S. in biomedical sciences in 2024.
-She worked as a veterinary assistant in several vet clinics during college to gain experience in animal care and safety, diagnostic testing and imaging procedures.
-She also has experience in biological and chemical laboratories.
-Paige’s research interests include investigating the use of nanoparticle treatments for tumor clearance, which she works on with Dr. Ranjan and the nanoimmune therapeutics lab team.
+Paige graduated with a B.S. in Biomedical Sciences from Texas A&M University.
+She worked as a veterinary assistant in many mixed animal practices during college to gain experience in animal care and safety, diagnostics, surgical procedures, and other veterinary medical procedures.
+She also has experience working in biological and chemical laboratories, which has fueled her love of research.
+Paige’s research interests include investigating the use of gene and immuno-therapies for cancer in a "One Medicine" approach.

 Veterinary Technicians